STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 **Basic syntax:** `inner_join(x, y)`

-**Join Function:**

-inner\_join(x, y): : keep only matching:- Return all rows from x where there are matching values in y, and all columns from x and y.
+**Function:** keep only matching:- Return all rows from x where there are matching values in y, and all columns from x and y.
 If there are multiple matches between x and y, all combination of the matches are returned.

 #### inner\_join on presidents & parties